DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 #### Hydrophilic (Water loving)

-Polar polymers such as Poly
+Polar polymers such as Polyvinyl alcohol are hydrophilic, meaning that it can be dissolved in water because it is polar.